IRS Forms

 What is IRS Form 8332 used for?

 It allows the custodial parent to release the right to claim a child so the noncustodial parent can claim the child as a dependent for specified years.
 That unlocks dependency‑based credits like the child tax credit, but only if all other rules are met.
-The noncustodial parent attaches the form to the return for the first covered year and keeps copies for later years.
+The noncustodial parent must attach a signed Form 8332 (or similar statement) to the return every year the exemption is claimed, not just the first covered year.

 Can I claim Head of Household with Form 8332?